yyojo/systemverilog/README.md

 d;
 ```
 SystemVerilog adds two join variants to control when **fork-join** completes:
-* **join_any** completes the fork as soon as any of the blocks completses - other blocks left running
+* **join_any** completes the fork as soon as any of the blocks completes - other blocks left running

 ```sv
 fork